johnston9/shot-caller/TESTING.md

 <img src="documentation/readme-images/schededit2.png" width="50%">
 </h2>

-- User Case: Change a User's Permission<br>
+- Use Case: Change a User's Permission<br>

   Action: Change the User's Permission by selecting a new Permission for the User.<br>
   Result: The User receives an email advising them of their new Permission.<br>